ahmedwaleed2002/task6/COMPARISON.md

 - Execution flow can be modified more easily
 - Better stack traces and debugging experience
 - More adaptable to changing requirements

+## Real-world Implications

+### Development Speed
+Promise-based code is typically faster to develop and modify once developers understand the pattern.
+Adding or changing steps in a promise chain is simpler than restructuring nested callbacks.

+### Code Review
+Promise-based code is easier to review because the flow is more linear and the error handling is centralized.
+Reviewers can more quickly understand the intended flow of operations.

+### Debugging
+When errors occur in callback-based code, stack traces often don't provide useful information about where the error originated.
+Promise chains provide better stack traces and error context.

+### Team Collaboration
+Promises establish a consistent pattern that all team members can follow, making code more predictable and easier to maintain across a team.

 ## Conclusion